jcbmrrs/google-slide-url-helper/googleForm.md

 *!
 ONLY WORKS WITH GOOGLE SLIDES !*

 ## Slide URL (*required)
-Slides must be accessible by my UW Google Account in order for this script to work.
-Be sure "google account email" is able to access these slides by reviewing the "Share" feature.
+Slides must be accessible by my Google Account in order for this script to work.
+Be sure "*google account email*" is able to access these slides by reviewing the "Share" feature.

 [ Short Answer Text - URL Validated ]